Information about Greece

 The Greek post has a reputation of being quite slow.
 A postcard or letter can take anything between 3 days and 3 or even 4 weeks.
 There are no post men in rural areas.
 You pick up your mail from the local post office.

-Measures and units
+Measures and units in Greece

 Greece uses the metric system.
 There is one exception.
 Some drinks - wine and water for example - are measured in kilo.
 You get used to it quickly.
 Instead of half a litre you order a half kilo.
 Beer is slightly different again.
 It is measured in litres.
 Bad news is, in most places they only sell bottles.
 And even in places where they do have draught beer they don't serve it in pints.
 Simply order a large beer.
 In most cases a "large" beer has 0.5 litres.
 You get used to the small glasses.